Navjotsingh22/TradeEazyApp/README.md

 5. Sign Out
 Provides a simple option for users to exit the app.

+6. For the final touch I completed the Home Tab by incorporating News API to provide Financial News by using NewsAdaptor and RecyclerView.

 Conclusion
 This trading app provides a comprehensive learning experience for users by incorporating various functionalities related to trading and finance.
 The structured layout and intuitive design aim to enhance user engagement and learning.